Nardis (composition): Composition and the original recording

-In mid-1958, Bill Evans replaced Garland on piano and Jimmy Cobb replaced Jones on drums, but Evans too left after eight months, replaced by Wynton Kelly in late 1958.
+In mid-1958, Bill Evans replaced Garland on piano and Jimmy Cobb replaced Jones on drums, but Evans, too, left after eight months, replaced by Wynton Kelly in late 1958.
 This group backing Davis, Coltrane, and Adderley, with Evans returning for the recording sessions, would make Kind of Blue, often considered the greatest jazz album of all time.
-Adderley left the band in September 1959 to pursue his own career, returning the line-up to a quintet.
+Adderley left the band in September 1959 to pursue his career, returning the line-up to a quintet.

-In July 1958, Evans appeared as a sideman in Adderley's album Portrait of Cannonball, that featured the first performance of "Nardis", specially written by Davis for the session.
-While Davis was not very satisfied with the performance, he said that from then on, Evans was the only one to play it in the way he wanted.
+In July 1958, Evans appeared as a sideman on Adderley's album Portrait of Cannonball, which featured the first performance of "Nardis", specially written by Davis for the session.
+While Davis was not very satisfied with the overall performance, he said that Evans was the only one to play it in the way he wanted.
 The piece would come to be associated with Evans's future trios, which played it frequently.

-The use of the Phrygian mode and the minor Gypsy scale in this tune is also present in other "Spanish" works from those dates, like Davis's Sketches of Spain.
+The use of the Phrygian mode and the double harmonic scale in this tune is also present in other "Spanish" works from those years, notably Davis's Sketches of Spain.

-Davis never recorded "Nardis", and Adderley only did once.
-George Russell recorded it on his album Ezz-Thetics.
-Pianist Richard Beirach recorded it on his album Eon, guitarist Ralph Towner recorded the tune for his Solo Concert album, and The John Abercrombie Quartet recorded it on the album Up and Coming.
+Davis never recorded "Nardis", and Adderley only did on that one occasion.

-Bill Evans
+Later Bill Evans recordings

-Unlike in the cases of Davis and Adderley, "Nardis" was an important part of Bill Evans's repertoire, as it appears on many of his albums: Trio at Birdland (1960), Explorations (1961), The Solo Sessions, Vol. 1 (1963), Trio Live (1964), Bill Evans at the Montreux Jazz Festival (1968), Quiet Now (1969), You're Gonna Hear from Me (1969), "Live at the Festival" (1972), The Paris Concert: Edition Two (1979), Turn Out the Stars: The Final Village Vanguard Recordings (1980), and The Last Waltz: The Final Recordings (1980).
-It also appears on many of Evans's filmed appearances.
-Evans' version was later sampled by Madlib on the Madvillainy track "Raid".
+"Nardis" became an integral part of Evans' repertoire, and it appears on many of his albums: Trio at Birdland (1960), Explorations (1961), The Solo Sessions, Vol. 1 (1963), Trio Live (1964), Bill Evans at the Montreux Jazz Festival (1968), Quiet Now (1969), You're Gonna Hear from Me (1969), Live at the Festival with Tony Oxley (1972), The Paris Concert: Edition Two (1979), Turn Out the Stars: The Final Village Vanguard Recordings (1980, four versions), and The Last Waltz: The Final Recordings (1980, six versions), among others.
+It also appears on many of Evans' filmed appearances.

+According to Evans biographer Peter Pettinger, it was during the late 60s that the pianist's "performances of 'Nardis' began to assume marathon proportions: twenty-minute interpretations were a nightly event, centered around Jack DeJohnette's thrilling solo."
+With his final trio, featuring bassist Marc Johnson and drummer Joe LaBarbera, which is most closely associated with this piece, Evans considered "Nardis" to be "therapy for each of them" and "almost wished they could line up twenty or so of these 'Nardis' performances and put out a four-album set."

+Guitarist John McLaughlin recalled hearing a version of the piece at the Village Vanguard near the end of Evans' life "during which Bill played the most phenomenal introduction ... followed by a rendition that had Dave Liebman and myself jaw-dropping."
+The Evans version from Montreux was later sampled by Madlib on the Madvillainy track "Raid" (2004).